EPAM-JS-Competency-center/cloud-development-course-initial/4_integration_with_database/README.md

 # Topics

 ## Introduction
-- Getcommon overview of (R)DBMS structure and data types.
+- Basic Overview of (R)DBMS structure and data types
-- Learn what DDL, DML, TCL, DCL stands for.
+- Learn what DDL, DML, TCL, DCL stands for
-- Be familiar with indexes, indextypes and their drawbacks.
+- Be familiar with indexes, indextypes and their drawbacks
-- Know about relations (one-to-one, one-to-many, many-to-many).
+- Know about relations (one-to-one, one-to-many, many-to-many)
-- See how to use queries and subqueries.
+- See how to use queries and subqueries
-- Understand joins.
+- Understand joins
 - Overview aggregation functions

 ## AWS Databases
-- Overview Amazon cloud databases.
+- Overview of AWS database offering
-- Be introduced with supported engines.
+- Introduction to AWS supported DB engines.
-- Know about use cases of different databases
+- Use cases of different databases

 ## Practice
 - See practical guide how to configure RDS instance in AWS console.